 Shawn Seah is a published author and public speaker.
 He wrote the children’s non-fiction series Our Amazing Heroes (2025) and Our Amazing Pioneers (2023).
-He has also written several non-fiction books on Singapore’s history for the general public, including Seah Eu Chin: His Life & Times (2nd edition 2019); Leader and Legislator: Seah Liang Seah (2019); and My Father’s Kampung: A History of Aukang and Punggol (2020), a finalist for Best Non-Fiction Title and Top 10 Readers’ Choice at the Singapore Book Awards 2021.
+He also wrote several non-fiction books on Singapore’s history for the general public, including Seah Eu Chin: His Life & Times (2nd edition 2019); Leader and Legislator: Seah Liang Seah (2019); and My Father’s Kampung: A History of Aukang and Punggol (2020), a finalist for Best Non-Fiction Title and Top 10 Readers’ Choice at the Singapore Book Awards 2021.

-An engaging storyteller, Shawn brings history to life through public talks at libraries, museums, and cultural institutions, such as the Punggol Regional Library; the Peranakan Museum; Blackbox at Fort Canning Centre during the Singapore Bicentennial in 2019; and the Nanyang Sacred Union, a Chinese temple.
-He has also been a part of many heritage, cultural, and literary festivals, including the Singapore Heritage Festival (2018, 2020, 2023), the Peranakan Association Singapore’s Baba Nyonya Literary Festival (2019, 2022, 2024), and the Singapore Writers Festival (2023, 2025).
+An engaging historical storyteller, Shawn brings history to life through public talks at libraries, museums, and cultural institutions, such as the Punggol Regional Library; the Peranakan Museum; Blackbox at Fort Canning Centre during the Singapore Bicentennial in 2019; and the Nanyang Sacred Union, a Chinese temple.
+He has been a part of many heritage, cultural, and literary festivals, including the Singapore Heritage Festival (2018, 2020, 2023), the Peranakan Association Singapore’s Baba Nyonya Literary Festival (2019, 2022, 2024), and the Singapore Writers Festival (2023, 2025).

 Through interviews on television documentaries about topics such as the Punggol Zoo, Bendemeer House, and gambier and pepper plantations, Shawn has helped to raise awareness of lesser-known chapters of Singapore’s history.
 He has also been interviewed on CNA938, Kiss92, and Capital 958, sharing his reflections on writing family history and telling Singapore stories over the airwaves.
 Shawn’s books and stories about family history have been featured in The Straits Times, The Business Times, Lianhe Zaobao, and publications such as the Singapore Federation of Chinese Clan Associations’ Yuan and the Peranakan Association Singapore’s The Peranakan magazine.
 He has also received coverage in Chinese-language media in Malaysia and China.